Noel Pearson

-Noel Pearson (born 25 June 1965) is an Australian lawyer, academic, land rights activist and founder of the Cape York Institute for Policy and Leadership, an organisation promoting the economic and social development of Cape York.
+Noel Pearson (born 25 June 1965) is an Australian lawyer and founder of the Cape York Partnership, an organisation promoting the economic and social development of Cape York.
+He is also the Founder of Good to Great Schools Australia an organisation dedicated to lifting education outcomes for all Australian students.

 Pearson came to prominence as an advocate for Indigenous Australians' rights to land – a position he maintains.
 Since the end of the 1990s his focus has encompassed a range of additional issues: he has strongly argued that Indigenous policy needs to change direction, notably in relation to welfare, substance abuse, child protection, education and economic development.
 Pearson criticises approaches to these problems which, while claiming to be "progressive", in his opinion merely keep Indigenous people dependent on welfare and out of the "real economy".
 He outlined this position in 2000 in his speech, The light on the hill.

 In the first decade of the 2000s, Pearson began outlining an alternative to traditional left-wing politics that he called radical centrism.
 One part of his selected writings is entitled "The Quest for a Radical Centre".

 In November 2019, it was announced that Pearson would be one of 20 members of the Senior Advisory Group set up to help co-design the Indigenous voice to government.

 Early life

 Pearson was born in Cooktown, Queensland and grew up at Hope Vale, Queensland, a Lutheran Mission in the Cape York Peninsula.
 He is the son of Glen Pearson, from the Bagaarrmugu, and Ivy Pearson, from the Guggu Yalanji.
 His brother is Gerhardt Pearson.
 After attending primary school in Hope Vale, Pearson became a boarder at St Peters Lutheran College in Brisbane.
 Pearson graduated from the University of Sydney with degrees in history and law.
-His history thesis focused on the Hope Vale Lutheran Mission, and was published by the History Department in "Maps Dreams History."
+His history thesis focused on the Hope Vale Lutheran Mission, and was published by the History Department in "Maps Dreams History".

 1990s

 In 1990 Pearson co-founded the Cape York Land Council, and resigned in 1996.
-In 1993 Pearson acted as representative to the traditional owners in the first land claim to the Flinders Island and Cape Melville National Parks, a claim which was successful, although the owners have yet to receive title.
+In 1993 Pearson acted as representative to the traditional owners in the first land claim to the Flinders Island and Cape Melville National Park, a claim which was successful, although the owners have yet to receive title.
 He continues to advise a number of Indigenous organisations in Cape York.

-In 1993, he was one of six Indigenous Australians who jointly presented the Boyer Lectures "Voices of the Land" for the International Year of the World's Indigenous People (IYWIP).
+In 1993, he was one of six Indigenous Australians who jointly presented the Boyer Lectures "Voices of the Land" for the International Year for the World's Indigenous People.

 Following the Mabo decision of the High Court of Australia Pearson played a key part in negotiations over the Native Title Act 1993 (Cth) as a member of the Indigenous negotiating team.